sambuccid/hulipaa/stories/4_open_result.md

 And the results will have 2 sections
 When the user clicks on the smaller bottom section Then the section will expand with an animation downwards showing the content of the page with the highlighted content, as already described in previous user stories
+(remember to re-enable and modify the unit tests that were commented out)

 ### AC5
 Given the visitor search for a string